-A course of study is offered which leads to the Juris Doctor Degree.
-For those who can devote substantially the whole of their working time to the study of law, a full-time program is offered in the Day Division.
-This program can be completed in the nine quarters of three regular academic years.
+All programs consist of a course of study leading to the Juris Doctor degree.
+For those who can devote substantially the whole of their working time to the study of law, a full time program is offered in the Day Division.
+This program can be completed in nine quarters of three academic years.